TriplyDB/Documentation/docs/triply-etl/extract/types/index.md

 ])),
 ```

 Notice that local files are not typically used in production systems, since it is difficult to guarantee that all project partners have exactly the same local files on their computer.

-The risk of using outdated files and the overhead of securely sharing local files with multiple team members are often sufficient reasons to use other source types instead.
+The risk of using outdated files, and the overhead of securely sharing them with multiple team members, are often sufficient reason to use [TriplyDB assets](#triplydb-assets) instead.

-## Online files {#online-files}
+## Online files

 The following code snippet connects to a JSON source that is stored in a publicly accessible location on the Internet: